-We have designed this course with exactly the demands outlined above in mind: it aims at giving the students a strong and deep training in the mathematics that makes up the core of the skill set of a modern actuary, including training in topics such as:
+Our MSc Actuarial Science programme was established in 2011 with the current demands in mind.
+It gives students a thorough training in the mathematics that makes up the core of the skill set of a modern actuary, including topics such as:

-- Markovian models and their application to life insurance products
+- Markovian models and pricing techniques relevant to life insurance

-- Important models in the area of market consistent pricing such as the Black and Scholes asset pricing model, the Capital Asset Pricing Model (CAPM), interest rate models, credit risk models and modern extensions of these models
+- Modern theory of market consistent pricing (mathematical finance), such as the Black and Scholes asset pricing model, the Capital Asset Pricing Model (CAPM), interest rate models, credit risk models, option pricing etc.

-- Relevant topics from statistics such as time series and their applications, survival analysis, generalised linear models etc.
+- Relevant topics from Statistics such as time series and their applications, generalised linear models, survival analysis etc.

-This course provides excellent training for those who seek a career as an actuary, but is also very well suited for those who are more broadly interested in a financial risk management career as well as for those who wish to subsequently pursue research an academic career or continue the study at doctoral level, particularly those wishing to pursue further advanced studies in actuarial science.
+This course provides excellent training for those who seek a career as actuary or more generally a career in financial risk management.
+It is also very well suited for those who wish to pursue an academic career or study at doctoral level in Actuarial Science or related fields.

 Accredited by the Institute and Faculty of Actuaries, contingent on satisfactory performance a student obtains the following exemptions after graduation from this programme: CT3, CT4, CT6 and CT8.
 If you are not familiar with the concept of exemptions a brief explanation is as follows.
 The IFoA offers an educational programme for gaining a professional qualification, ultimately you can become a Fellow i.e. a fully qualified actuary.
 This normally requires several years of study next to your job.
 Their programme consists of the Core Technical (CT), Core Applications (CA), Specialist Technical (ST) and Specialist Applications (SA) stages.
 If you hold one or more of the exemptions our programme offers then after joining the IFoA you will be exempted from the corresponding exam(s).
 More information about the educational programme of the IFoA can be found on the Students page of their website, and more in particular you can read more about exemptions on their Exemptions from exams page.